savala/git-tidbit/README.md

 # git-tidbit
-Git a tidbit everytime you commit to a repo
+Git a tidbit everytime you successfully commit to a repo.

 ![Showcase](https://github.com/savala/git-tidbit/blob/master/screenshots/screenshot.png)

 ## Dependencies
 This makes use of bs4 and termcolor.
-The install script will install these dependencies for you if you don't already have them
+The install script will install these dependencies for you if you don't already have them.

 ## Setup
 Clone the repo